-Apple TV 4K is designed to give you the best viewing experience based on the capabilities of your 4K television.
+Apple TV 4K1 is designed to give you the best viewing experience based on the capabilities of your 4K television.
 By default, Apple TV 4K matches the dynamic range to the highest refresh rate that your television supports.
-For example, if your television supports Dolby Vision at 30Hz, but also supports HDR10 at 60Hz, Apple TV 4K will use HDR10 instead of Dolby Vision.
+For example, if your television supports Dolby Vision at 30Hz, but also supports HDR10 at 60Hz, Apple TV 4K uses HDR10 instead of Dolby Vision.

-In tvOS 11.2 and later, you can configure your Apple TV 4K to automatically switch your display format to match the original dynamic range and frame rate of content you're viewing instead of using the highest capability of your television.
-For example, your Apple TV 4K will use HDR10 at 60Hz when viewing HDR content, but will switch to Dolby Vision at 30Hz when viewing content that supports Dolby Vision.
+With the latest version of tvOS, you can configure your Apple TV 4K to automatically switch your display format to match the original dynamic range or frame rate of content you're viewing, instead of using the highest capability of your television.
+For example, your Apple TV 4K uses HDR10 at 60Hz when viewing HDR content, but switches to Dolby Vision at 30Hz when viewing content that supports Dolby Vision.

 - Match Dynamic Range: Turn on to have Apple TV 4K match its output to the original dynamic range of content that you’re watching.

-- Match Frame Rate: Turn on to have Apple TV 4K match its refresh rate to the original frame rate of content.
-This applies to content that's mastered at different frame rates, for example 24fps film-based content or other international content.*
+- Match Frame Rate: Turn on to have Apple TV 4K or Apple TV HD match its refresh rate to the original frame rate of content.
+This applies to content that's mastered at different frame rates, for example 24fps film-based content or other international content.2

-If you turn on either of these settings, Apple TV 4K will attempt to automatically determine which dynamic ranges and frame rates your television supports.
+If you turn on either of these settings, Apple TV will attempt to automatically determine which dynamic ranges or frame rates your television supports.

-When you use content matching, your television will switch dynamic range and frame rate based on the content you’re watching.
+When you use content matching, your television switches dynamic range and frame rate based on the content you’re watching.
 You may experience a blank screen or flickering as your television switches between formats.

 - Frame rate and dynamic range matching aren’t available on Apple TV (3rd generation) or earlier.